Introduction

 The price of CNR is provided by the Centric Rise smart contract and dictates the current trading price of CNR across the Centric payment network.
 It is read from immutable 'Price Blocks' stored on chain that are published in advance.

-Price Blocks store the current, future and past prices of CNR.
-Each Price Block is referenced by a Block Number that corresponds to a distinct hour in time denoted in hours since Unix epoch.
-Price Blocks can be read by any user.
+Price Blocks store the current, future, and past prices of CNR.
+Each Price Block is referenced by a Block Number that corresponds to an hour in time denoted in hours since Unix epoch.
 Each Price Block contains:

 The immutable protocol dictates: